glipR/eV3sim/README.md

 ### Colours

 Using a raycast then interpreting the colour from the physics material seems to be the only way.
 This works for single colour materials or sprites, so our maps will have to be limited to these two.
-(Currently for testing, colour sensors will look for collision objects with Layer 9 enabled)
+In order to determine what layers have 'color', layer 9 must be enabled.

+TODO: Use multiple raycasts and take average colour to allow for gradients.

 If there is an easier way very open to ideas

-### Touch Sensors
+### TODO: Touch Sensors

-These should be relatively simple using a collision box.
+These should be relatively simple using a collision box (This should be a sensor).
 Ensure the vehicles are in their own layer to avoid issues.

 ### Infrared Sensors